adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I never heard of it before," asserted Dorothy.
 "March with us," retorted a spoon.

-How Dorothy Visited
+## How Dorothy Visited

-**Utensia**1
+## Utensia1

 There were six or eight dozen spoons in the Brigade, and they marched away in the shape of a hollow square, with Dorothy, Billina and Toto in the center of the square.
 By and by they left the woods and entered the Kingdom of Utensia.

 They saw many cookstoves, ranges and grills, of all sizes and shapes, and besides these there were several kitchen cabinets and cupboards and a few kitchen tables.
-These things were crowded with utensils of all sorts: fry- ing pans, sauce pans, kettles, forks, knives, basting and soup spoons, nutmeg graters, sifters, colanders, meat saws, flat irons, rolling pins and many other things.
+These things were crowded with utensils of all sorts: frying pans, sauce pans, kettles, forks, knives, basting and soup spoons, nutmeg graters, sifters, colanders, meat saws, flat irons, rolling pins and many other things.

 "Stand back!" cried the Captain, sternly, and he led his captives through the curious throng until they came to a butcher block upon which lay a great cleaver with a keen edge.
 Its legs were crossed and it was smoking a long pipe. " Wake up, your Majesty," said the Captain.
-"Here are
+"Here are prisoners."

-prisoners."

 King Kleaver sat up and looked at Dorothy sharply. " Where did this girl come from?" he asked.